AlwaysTeam/alwaysteam.github.io/about.md

       Our Team
     </template>
     <template #lead>
-      Welcome to our team, some of whom have chosen to be featured below.
+      The development of VitePress is guided by an international team, some of whom have chosen to be featured below.
     </template>
   </VPTeamPageTitle>
   <VPTeamMembers